Chickenpowerrr/AutoLoader/README.md

-after that you should be able to use the AutoLoader project inside of your own project!

 ### Running the tests
-This project uses JUnit to check it is working properly.
-Please make sure to run those tests when you're compiling.
+This project uses JUnit to ensure its proper operation.
+Please make sure to run these tests after you've finished compiling.
 If any test fails, please contact me.
-This means that the build you're using might by unstable and that you should use another version until it gets fixed.
+While waiting for a fix, please use a different version.

 ## License